Published: 9 August 2016

 ...And one that's already gone bad

 Callide C, the fourth largest coal-fired power station in Queensland, went into receivership in July 2016 after failing to meet a $50m debt repayment deadline.
 The debt stemmed from a package worth around $350m provided in June 2012.

 Having loaned $125m, NAB was by far the biggest player in the deal, which also involved four international banks.
-Since then it appears US private equity firm KKR have taken over Bank of Scotland’s share of the debt, while some redistribution amongst the lenders may have occurred.
+US private equity firm KKR took over the Bank of Scotland’s debt share, while some redistribution amongst the other lenders may have occurred.

 While this financial distress didn't stop the power station from running, it should have served as a lesson for any bank considering backing Australia's dirty coal-fired power sector.